dashih/scrabble-solver-servlet/README.md

 The performance improvement in this version is astounding.
 For a 15-character 0-blanks input, the original parallel solver (versions 5 and below) required 2 days to produce a solution; the serial algorithm was not even worth running.
 The parallel solver in version 6 required 40 minutes.
 The SERIAL solver in this version requires seconds.

 This version brought about a new benchmark input, 15-characters with 2-blanks.
+Parallelization efficiency is not nearly as good unfortunately.